Xilinx/Vitis_Libraries/database/docs/src/guide/sort/bitonic_sort.rst

 ..
 IMPORTANT::
-   The current version of bitonic sort is stream in and stream out.
+   The current version of Bitonic Sort is stream in and stream out.
 The bitonic sort number must be a power of two because of the algorithm restriction.
-Combine it with Merge Sort primitive can achieve arbitrary sort number, see reference :ref:`guide-merge_sort`.
+Combine it with the Merge Sort primitive can achieve an arbitrary sort number; see the reference :ref:`guide-merge_sort`.

 ..
 CAUTION::
-   The size of bitonic sort number should be set with the consideration of FPGA resource to pass place and route.
+   The size of the Bitonic Sort number should be set with the consideration of the FPGA resources to pass place and route.

-This ``bitonicSort`` primitive has one port for key input, one port for payload input, one port for key output, one port for payload output and one boolean sign for indicating ascending sort or descending sort.
+This ``bitonicSort`` primitive has one port for key input, one port for payload input, one port for key output, one port for payload output, and one boolean sign for indicating an ascending sort or descending sort.